jodykpw/proxmox-ubuntu-cloudinit/README.md

-# 📕 Cloud-Init Automation Script for Ubuntu Noble N on Proxmox
+# 📕 Cloud-Init Automation Script for Ubuntu Jammy Jellyfish on Proxmox

-This repository contains an automation script and templates for deploying Noble N instances on Proxmox using Cloud-Init.
+This repository contains an automation script and templates for deploying Jammy Jellyfish instances on Proxmox using Cloud-Init.
 By utilising Cloud-Init in Proxmox, you can automate and customize the initial configuration of your virtual machines, making it easier to deploy and manage them at scale.

 ## 🚀 Deployment Steps